bhavan777/licences-dashboard/README.md

       ```

-   b.
-Licence display: the Licences are listed down as cards - each card is rendered differently based on licence_type
+   - Licence display: the Licences are listed down as cards - each card is rendered differently based on licence_type
-   c.
-Generate secure Link of each licence in a modal by sending licence id to backend which in turn responds with a dummy url which can be opened in new tab or copied
+   - Generate secure Link of each licence in a modal by sending licence id to backend which in turn responds with a dummy url which can be opened in new tab or copied
-   d. licence can be copied from the card it self if needed
+   - licence can be copied from the card it self if needed

 3. Generate Encrypted file:
    Assumed to be a standalone feature which just encrypts file bsaed on the file selected [only jpg allowed currently] and passed licence key which in return show generated file to download - ability to generate a secure link for it on demand.